Pinpoint tests of the instrument cluster

 Go to C3

-- Check the input signal when the engine is cold and when the engine is warm.
+- Check the input signal with the engine cold and with the engine warm.

-• Is there an input signal from the engine temperature sensor?
+• Is the input signal from the engine temperature sensor present?

 Yes